 You will be prompted to fill in the form with all the information needed to process your Cuban visa:

 - number of visas required

 - First and last name of the applicant(s)

 You can pay for your Cuba Tourist Card with your credit card or via Paypal.
 Once payment is received, it takes a business day to process the visa, so 95% of the visas are delivered within a week from the date of applications.

-Easy Tourist Card only uses tracked-shipping providers to make sure your Cuban visa is delivered anywhere in the world within 3 business days.
+Easy Tourist Card only uses tracked-shipping providers to make sure your visa is delivered anywhere in the world within 3 business days.
 You can check the status of your application on Easy Tourist Card contact page here.